Our Values and Collective Worship

 At St Michael's, these values are reinforced in the following ways.

-Once a term, children will perform in a class assembly.
+Once a year, children will perform in a class assembly.
 This usually takes place on Fridays at 2:30 pm and parents are invited to attend.
 Children work with their class teacher to present a story, song, dance and prayer linked to their current learning.
 Please see the school calendar to find out when your child's next class assembly will take place.

 Every Friday we have a 'Celebration' Assembly.
 Prior to the assembly, teachers select two children per class who have worked extremely hard and/or have achieved greatness throughout the week.
 During the assembly, these pupils are given a certificate, in which the reason they have been selected for a 'special mention' is shared with the school.
 Children also share examples of outstanding work with the rest of the school.